1996 - One Nation, Volume 2 (Second sessions)

 03. Smile 4 Me (Damon Thomas Remix) feat.
 Scarface & 816 (?) / Darryl Harper REMIXED by Damon Thomas

 • 1996/08/13-17 - 10/28 (remix).
+Included in One Nation late tracklists.
 Released in Death Row's Greatest Hits (1996).
 Remixed in Scarface's The Untouchable (1997, Rap-A-Lot).
 Darryl Harper produced the original unleaked version with the sample of Sara Smile's "Hail and Oates".
-It is said that the very first version was from the 13th but had Kadafi & Edi instead of Scarface (the song was firstly intended to be for Outlawz LP, cf. Troublesome, Tha Secretz of War).
-Damon Thomas aka Assassin was probably asked to make a first remix because the sample was too hard to clear.
-Scarface was hoped for One Nation and the song "Smile 4 Me" appears in One Nation late tracklists.
+This very first version could be from the 13th but had Kadafi & Edi instead of Scarface, maybe then intended for the Outlawz' Ghetto Starz album (the song was firstly intended to be for Outlawz LP, cf. Immortalz).
+Scarface probably heard the thing and wanted to be part of it and so the song became a part of One Nation (if not already intended for it).
+Damon Thomas aka Assassin was probably asked to make a remix because the sample was too hard to clear.

 05. Fortune & Fame feat.
 Kokane, Edi, Kadafi & Spice 1 / Hurt M Badd & Darryl Harper